keirthana/anbox-cloud-docs/explanation/gpus-instances.md

 (sec-sw-rendering-video-encoding)=
 ## Without a GPU

-Anbox Cloud provides a way to run entirely without GPU by using software rendering.
-You can enable software rendering and video encoding by launching your application with the `--enable-graphics` flag.
+Anbox Cloud supports deployment in environments without GPUs by utilising software or headless rendering.
+In such environments, when no GPU is available, you can enable software rendering and video encoding by launching your application with the `--enable-graphics` flag.
 When there is no GPU and this flag is enabled, Anbox Cloud falls back to using the `null` platform.

 To use instances without a GPU and still perform rendering,